Interview Simona Serban

 One thing I noticed and appreciated is the incredible energy and curiosity people have for art, not just from artists who I work with but also the public and the tenants who encounter the 150 Media Stream in their daily life.
 This curatorial position puts me in touch with communities that have very different views about art making – from developers, contractors and architects to financiers and lawyers.

 The program I set up for the 150 Media Stream features artists with a wide range of backgrounds, from big, international artists all the way down to high school art students.
 This range is very important to the mission of 150 Media Stream.
-It is a democratic space – anyone has an opportunity to be featured on the installation, from some super star artists to students who make art for their first time but are very passionate about it.
+It is a democratic space – anyone has an opportunity to be featured on the installation, from some superstar artists to students who make art for the first time but are very passionate about it.

-Each piece that was chosen for my solo exhibition Chorus of Idle Footsteps works around the central themes of isolation and connection in the urban environment, the confluence of individual needs and mass behavior.
+Each piece that was chosen for my solo exhibition, Chorus of Idle Footsteps, works around the central themes of isolation and connection in the urban environment, the confluence of individual needs and mass behaviour.
 The show was a great way for me to rearrange my body of work in one space and see how various pieces spoke to one another.
 It brought to a close the work I’ve made in the past four years and allowed me to reflect on the themes that I want to explore.
 It gave me a natural transition into the next chapter of art making.